khusanov-m/vue-course/18. Optimizing & Deploying Vue Apps/3.1 deploy-01-starting-project/README.md

 4. Install the Firebase CLI in the same folder "npm install -g firebase-tools"
 5. Further run "firebase login" to login your firebase account
 6. After login, type "firebase init" to create a hosting
-  - "Are you ready to proceed?" = Type "y"
+  - "Are you ready to proceed?" = type "y"
   - "Which Firebase features do you want to set up for this directory?
 Press Space to select features, then Enter to confirm your choices." = Find "Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys" and press space and then enter key
   - "What do you want to use as your public directory?" = type "dist" to choose recently constructed script folder
   - "Configure as a single-page app (rewrite all urls to /index.html)?" = type "y"